ViktorAntevski/ParkingApp/README.md

 Authentication (auth_service.{service}) ---------------------

-create_user via the UserSignUp [post] route.
+create_user via the UserSignUp [post] route
 The user signs up with a username, password, email address and other personal data.
 Rules regarding the content of the required fields are enforced here.
 A verification link containing a 32-bit token is sent to the provided e-mail.
 After submitting successfully, a toast message is displayed.
 A user=User() is written in the db.
 A password hash is generated and stored using UserMixin methods.

-verify_email via the VerifyEmail [get] route.
+verify_email via the VerifyEmail [get] route
 Accessed through the e-mail verification link provided by the flask-mail module to a pending user.
 Upon success, a toast message is displayed to confirm that the user is successfully verified.
 User.is_verified is set to true.
 The verification state in the db for that user is deleted.

-resend via the VerificationResend [post] route.
+resend via the VerificationResend [post] route
 Sends another e-mail with a token-based link.
 The e-mail entered should be identical user's e-mail.
 A rate limit of 1 resend per minute is applied.

 user_login via the UserLogin [post] route